icon BELTOWER

 Advanced Settings

-allow detailed access to all of the striking errors mentioned above, plus others particular to conducting.
+allow detailed access to all of the striking faults mentioned above, plus others particular to conducting.

-Striking errors can be introduced with a choice of error types, applied to a variety of bells, and they can be automatically pre-selected, from your chosen options.
+Striking faults can be introduced with a choice of fault types, applied to a variety of bells, and they can be automatically pre-selected, from your chosen options.
 It can also ring random numbers of bells, within your chosen range, odd and/or even, and optionally, with a covering tenor.

-Challenges can be started either immediately, manually or automatically.
-You can then try to identify which bell(s) and which type(s) of error.
+Challenges can be started either immediately, manually or (random) automatically.
+You can then try to identify which bell(s) and which type(s) of fault.

 Conducting: